Sunday sermon topics and services

 Oak Grove Baptist Church

 200 Sims Parkway, Harrisburg.
 Pastor: Rev. Franklin D. Watkins.
 Drive-in service and Facebook Live.
-Worship at 11 a.m.
+Worship at 10 a.m.
+Sermon: “A Strong Mother, A Strong Faith, In Trying Times.”
+Scripture: Exodus 1:1-10.

 Second Presbyterian Church

 1578 Dale Earnhardt Blvd.
 Kannapolis.
-Minister: Dr. Farrar Griggs.
+Minister: Farrar Griggs.
 Worship 11 a.m. in Sanctuary and Facebook.
+Sermon: “Won Without A Word.”
+Scripture: I Peter 3:1-9.

 St. John’s Reformed Church